xregistry/spec/README.md

 so share many organizational resources with the CloudEvents and CNCF Serverless Working Group (such as the weekly meetings).

-The name `xRegistry` is meant to be written with a lowercase `x`, even when the first word in a sentence.
+The name `xRegistry` (standing for extensible registry) is meant to be written with a lowercase `x`, even when the first word in a sentence.

 ## xRegistry Documents